cozis/Noja/README.md

 ```sh
 $ make
 ```
-The `noja` executable will be generated, which is a CLI that runs Noja code.
+The `noja` executable will be generated, which is a command-line interface that runs Noja code.

 ## Usage
 You can run files by doing: